soyoahn/hikemap/docs/tutorial-getting-started.md

 To test your development system, follow these steps:

-1. In a web browser, go to https://github.com/soyoahn/hikemap and fork the hikemap repo.
+1. In a web browser, go to [Hikemap repo](https://github.com/soyoahn/hikemap) and fork the repo.
-2. Open GitHub Desktop and clone the hikemap repo to get a local copy on your computer.
+2. Open GitHub Desktop and clone the `hikemap` repo to get a local copy on your computer.
 3. Open a PowerShell command window and go to the `hikemap/json-db directory`:

     ```shell